Oleksandr Usyk: Usyk vs. Joshua

 Unified heavyweight champion Anthony Joshua, for whom Usyk was the WBO mandatory challenger, had been in negotiations to fight undefeated WBC and The Ring champion Tyson Fury.
 However, when it appeared that Fury would instead be forced to face former WBC champion Deontay Wilder in a trilogy bout due to an arbitration ruling, the WBO gave Joshua's camp 48 hours to come to an agreement for the fight with Fury on 21 May 2021, or they would instead order Joshua to face Usyk.
 Joshua and Fury's camps could not reach an agreement, and thus on 22 May the WBO issued the instruction that Joshua would have to fight Usyk, with an agreement for the bout to be in place by 31 May.
 Usyk reacted to these developments with a video message directed to Joshua's promoter Eddie Hearn, telling him, "Eddie, I want money, more money."

 On 20 July, an official announcement was made, confirming that the fight between Usyk and Joshua would be taking place on 25 September at Tottenham Hotspur Stadium.
+There was an announced crowd of 66,267 in attendance.
 Although many fans and pundits doubted Usyk would have the size or power to trouble Joshua, Usyk produced an upset, outboxing the champion and rocking him several times over 12 rounds to claim a unanimous decision victory, with scores of 117–112, 116–112 and 115–113, and retained his undefeated record.
 Reflecting upon his performance in his post-fight interview, Usyk said, "This means a lot for me.
 The fight went the way I expected it to go.
 There were moments when Anthony pushed me hard but it was nothing special.
 I had no objective to knock him out because my corner pushed me not to do that.
 In the beginning, I tried to hit him hard, but then I stuck to my job."
+According to CompuBox, Usyk landed 148 of 529 punches thrown (28%) and Joshua landed 123 of 641 thrown (19%).
+Usyk landed 29 shots in the final round.

 On 22 June, it was announced that a rematch was scheduled to take place in Jeddah, Saudi Arabia on 20 August with Usyk defending the WBA, WBO and IBF championship belts, and Joshua, as the challenger.